Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 The Galápagos Islands are a rare and distinctive collection of volcanic islands located 600 miles off the coast of Ecuador in the Pacific Ocean.
 The combination of hot equatorial sun and cool ocean waters has nurtured rich marine and terrestrial environments.
 The islands are known for the unique variety of animals which inspired Darwin and continue to fascinate visitors today.

 Be inspired by Darwin and the giant tortoises for which the islands were named.
-Join other like-minded travelers to travel slowly and closely observe in the Galápagos Islands as you care for it.
-Travelers on ConservationVIP’s Galápagos trip volunteer on important conservation projects including sea turtle research and habitat protection for the giant tortoise.
-Make a difference while “giving back” to this remarkable place!
+Travel slowly and carefully observe as you help care for the Galápagos Islands.
+Travelers on our Galápagos trip support sea turtle research and improve habitat protection for the giant tortoise.
+Join our Galápagos volunteer trip to make a difference in this remarkable place!

 Tasks vary, but you should have intermediate swimming skills, and be able to hike up to three miles a day on uneven trails, move soil or rock with a shovel, pull unwanted vegetation, and carry stones.
 You may:

-• snorkel while photographing sea turtles
+- snorkel while photographing sea turtles

-• assist in collecting and collating data about turtles
+- assist in collecting and collating data about turtles

 The Galápagos Islands is a wonderful place to volunteer.
 Conservation Volunteers International Program is pleased to offer this exciting opportunity to protect an international treasure.